privacyguides/privacyguides.org/docs/ai-chatbots.md

 - Should not require JavaScript.
 - Providers should only have open-source models.
 - No rate limit
-- Doesn't require expensive hardware
+- Shouldn't require expensive hardware